AnnaWysocki/stim/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# stim

-The `stim` package fits the Stability Informed Model which incorporates variable stability–how a variable correlates with future versions of itself–into cross-sectional estimates.
-Assuming the process is stationary, the model is specified correctly, and the stability values are correct, the Stability Informed Model can estimate parameters that are unbiased for cross-lagged (longitudinal) effects even when only cross-sectional data are available.
+The **stim** package fits the Stability Informed Model which incorporates variable stability–how a variable correlates with future versions of itself–into cross-sectional estimates.
+Assuming the process is stationary, the model is specified correctly, and the stability values are correct, the Stability Informed Model can estimate parameters that are unbiased for cross-lagged (longitudinal) effects when only cross-sectional data are available.

 For more information on the Stability Informed Model see
 <https://psyarxiv.com/vg5as>

-This tutorial outlines how to estimate a Stability Informed Model using the `stim` package within an SEM framework.
+This tutorial outlines how to estimate a Stability Informed Model using the **stim** package within an SEM framework.

 ## Installation

-You can install the development version of `stim` from GitHub with
+You can install the development version of **stim** from GitHub with

 ``` r
 devtools::install_github("https://github.com/AnnaWysocki/stim")